-The Board of Directors oversees the Company's business and affairs pursuant to the New Jersey Business Corporation Act and the Company's Certificate of Incorporation and By-Laws, as amended.
+The Board of Directors oversees the Company's business and affairs pursuant to the New Jersey Business Corporation Act and the Company's Certificate of Incorporation and Amended and Restated Bylaws.
 The Board of Directors is the ultimate decision-making body of the Company, except on matters reserved for the shareholders.